 Events, Things To Do Kildare – Wildlife Watching, Bog Walks, Family Fun, Courses & Open Days

-September 2016: Bogs in the Classroom.
-Back to school and its time to organise a trip to the Bog of Allen to study its flora and fauna, its conservation issues and the various services bogs provide including storing carbon and water and providing opportunities for recreation.
-Download our schools information brochure for details and we will be happy to answer any queries you have.
-Please email email@example.com if you would like to book a visit.
+September: Back to school and it’s time to organise a trip to the Bog of Allen to study its flora and fauna, conservation issues and the various services bogs provide including storing carbon and water and providing opportunities for recreation.
+Download IPCC’s school visit leaflet for details and we will be happy to take your bookings and answer any questions you may have at firstname.lastname@example.org or call 045 860133.

-Space Week 2016 3-8th October.
-Lodge Bog, Lullymore, Co.
-Kildare is located in a day skies area so during space week why not visit the bog and observe the night skies.
-There is a boardwalk and bench which is open to the public 24/7 so it is the perfect place to do some star gazing.
-For more information about Lodge Bog please email firstname.lastname@example.org
+14th October: World Space Week.
+Join ipcc and guest astronomer Mr Terry Moseley for an astronomy evening at the Bog of Allen Nature Centre.
+Terry will be giving an illustrated talk about the moon which will be followed by an exploration of the night sky.
+The Bog of Allen Nature Centre and Lodge Bog are located in a dark skies area so during space week why not visit the bog and observe the night skies.
+There is a boardwalk and bench on the bog which is open to the public 24/7 so it is the perfect place to do some star gazing.

-4th October 2016: World Animal Day.
-Join the IPCC for World Animal Day at the Bog of Allen Nature Centre from 10-4pm and celebrate the wonderful animals that live in Ireland’s wetlands.
-Take a a guided tour of our peatland museum which will include our ‘Dead Zoo’ where you can learn about the ‘Big 4’ found on the Bog of Allen.
-The ‘Big 4’ include the Otter, Fox, Hare and Badger.
-Find out about the other wildlife living on the bog and their amazing adaptations to this harsh environment.
-There will be fun nature activities for children including pond dipping and frog and newt searches.
+4th October: World Animal Day.
+Join IPCC for World Animal Day at the Bog of Allen Nature Centre from 10-4pm and celebrate the wonderful wildlife that lives in Ireland’s wetlands.
+Take a guided tour of our peatland museum whichwill include our “Dead Zoo” display where you can learn about the “Big 4” found on the Bog of Allen.
+The “Big 4” include the Otter, Fox, Hare and Badger.
+Find out about that other wildlife living on the bog and their amazing adaptations to this harsh environment.
+There will be fun nature activities for children including upon dipping and frog and newt searches.
 Admission is free, all welcome.
 For more information email firstname.lastname@example.org or call 045 860133.

-October 2016: National Reuse Month.
+20th October: National Reuse Month.
 Visit the Bog of Allen Nature Centre during National Reuse Month and discover how to recycle your garden and kitchen wastes.
 Learn all about the different methods of composting and discover which method suits your needs with a demonstration in our wildlife gardens.
 Also with Christmas not to far away learn how to make beautiful gift boxes or Christmas cards from recycled gift cards.
 You can also contact us with any of your composting queries at email@example.com or call 045 860133.